kahmada/moduls_CPP/README.md

   <h2>📬 Contact</h2>
   <p>
-    For questions or collaboration, feel free to contact me on
+    For questions or collaboration, feel free to contact me or open an issue on the repo.
-    <a href="mailto:your.email@example.com">your.email@example.com</a>
-    or open an issue on the repo.
   </p>